Medieval History / Delhi Sultanate

 - After these achievements, Ala-ud-din took the title Sikandar-i-sani (equivalent to 2nd Alexander).
 The period between 1296 and

 1316 is called the period of Khilji Revolution.

-Administrative and Market Reforms of Alauddin Khilji
+Market and Administrative Reforms of Alauddin Khilji

 - Iqta system was abolished by him.
 Salaries were given in cash and Mansabdars were relieved of military maintenance.
 He maintained

 - He introduced two new systems in military

 - Dagh - It is nothing but Branding of Horses (War horses were used to be imported).
 The moment the horses were imported, they

 - Chehra or Huliya - It is the attendance register of soldiers.

 - He created a separate Department of Revenue called Diwan-i-Mustakhraj (Previously, it was with Finance Department, Diwan-i-Wazarat) and

 - Market reforms of Alauddin Khilji are worth noting.
 He regulated the price of every commodity.
 Prices were being fixed by the State and

 the sellers were asked to sell at those rates.

 - Separate markets were created, named as Sarai Adil (place of justice), only in cantonment areas where the prices were dictated by

-meant for soldiers so that he can give minimum wages.
-Market officers called Shahna-i-Mandi were appointed and a marketing department Diwan-i-Riyasat headed by
+State.
+They were meant for soldiers so that he can give minimum wages.

 marketing department Diwan-i-Riyasat headed by Naib-i-Riyasat was established.